-In connection with our audit, nothing came to our attention that caused us to believe that the District failed to comply with the provisions of the Manual for Activity Fund Accounting, except as described in the Schedule of Findings and Responses as item 2018-003.
-However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the District's noncompliance with the above-referenced provisions.
+In connection with our audit, nothing came to our attention that caused us to believe that the District failed to comply with the provisions of the Manual for Activity Fund Accounting, except as described in the Schedule of Findings and Responses as items 2019-003 and 2019-004.
+However, our audit was not directed primarily toward obtaining knowledge of such noncompliance, insofar as they related to accounting matters.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the District's noncompliance with the above-referenced provisions, insofar as they relate to accounting matters.